 The contrast and juxtaposition of this major historical event against the sensationalism and trashiness of the Enquirer makes a statement.
 I also liked the idea of doing a traditional old-fashioned hand-carving of what was the most advanced technology of its time.
 Plus the idea would only involve printing one copy of the newspapers which was the size of project I was hoping for.

 The commentary on news and media is the focus of the piece.
 However, there was a personal connection to the day that also added to the idea for me.

 Immediately when I had pieced together the date and news, I remembered something else very special that occurred that day.
-My wife Marina flew from Britain to NYC the same day, making her immigration to the US.
+My wife Marina flew from Britain to NYC, immigrating to the US the same day.
 We met about a week later and have been together ever since.

 It pleases me that the personal story neatly ties into the mix of stories.

 I ended up with 31 prints in the series.
 Since the varying pages from the newspaper makes each print unique, I see it as a series of monoprints.
 I have titled the series News.

 There were also several coincidental storylines in the Enquirer articles that I found intriguing.
 Continue reading for more on those and the process the work involved.

 I hadn't done a linoleum print since college, so needless to say, I needed a bit of practice.
 I had the idea for the News series shown here but did some small warm-up cuts and prints of a space satellite and pick-up truck which are not shown.

 I learned a lot and am currently working on some new cuts.
 I really enjoy the process.
 Please have a look.
 Additional technical information can be found below the photos.